Wild wine fermentation is synonymous with natural wine

 They’re the ones missing out on the myriad of wines that bring a whole new dimension to the wine world as it currently stands.

-And although some wine connoisseurs mock natural wine made with native yeast, winemakers in their droves are opting to employ wild fermentation to make their top of the range wines.
+Although some wine connoisseurs mock natural wine made with native yeast, winemakers in their droves are opting to employ wild fermentation to make their top of the range wines.
 Yes, you can purchase cultured yeast that will guarantee you a perfect tipple every time, but how dull is that?
 Where’s the excitement in knowing that you’re going to get the same result over and over again?
 Where’s the exclusivity?

-If we are all about embracing individuality in our own lives, let’s extend that to our taste in wine.
 The results aren’t always consistent, but then neither is life, and that’s what we love about it – the unexpected twists and turns and the many rabbit holes we find ourselves falling down.

 So just how different are wild fermented wines from their mass-produced counterparts?